microsoft/hyperspace/CONTRIBUTING.md

 **Coding Style:** Please review our [coding guidelines](/docs/coding-guidelines/scala-coding-style.md).

-# Proposing Major Changes to Hyperspace
+## Proposing Major Changes to Hyperspace

-## Introduction

 The development process in Hyperspace is design-driven.
 If you intend of making any significant changes, please consider discussing with the Hyperspace community first (and sometimes formally documented), before you open a PR.